smllmn/smllmn.github.io/_posts/2016-10-10-on-keybase-and-trust.markdown

 ---
 layout: post
 title: On keybase and trust
-categories: ["keybase", "trust", "digital security"]
+tags: [keybase, trust, digitalsecurity]
+categories: digitalsecurity
 ---
 You may have noticed the shiny little [keybase.io](http://keybase.io) icon at the bottom of my website.
 You may even have clicked on it.
 If you haven't, take a